-Zaku Arumuke is a woman´s association composed of 18 women called idea.
+Zaku Arumuke is a woman´s association composed of 18 women, one of many in the Serra Nevada de Santa Marta in Colombia.
 Zaku Arumuke means “Tejedoras del Pensamiento” in Spanish, which in English translates “Weavers of Thought”.
 Their focus through the association is to craft the mochilas and sell the products at considerable prices by fair trade practices.
 Mochilas have different designs and represent a legacy that was adopted from previous generations.
 Each mochila´s weaving process is different, you will not have 2 mochila’s exactly alike.
 They all have different meanings; each weave has a different thought process.

-This group of women comes from the Etnia Arhuaca (Arhuaca Ethnicity) and their aim is to rescue and impulse the weaving tradition of the Arhuaca Mochila.
-They want to give value to their work through this ancestral tradition and process as is the process of the Arhuaca Mochila.
+This group of women comes from the Etnia Arhuaca (Arhuaca Ethnicity) and their aim is to rescue and impulse the weaving tradition of the Arhuaco Mochila Bag.
+They want to give value to their work through this ancestral tradition and process as is the process of the Arhuaco Mochila.
 These women traditionally weave for their children, husband, Mamo, and authorities.
 She is a woman that weaves while she walks, raises and cooks.
 A woman that weaves her day to day to make ends meet for his/her family.

 This association was born at the Busintana School and Botanical Garden in Pueblo Bello, Cesar, Colombia in 2007.